Presidential hopefuls clash on Iranian nuclear policy

 Jalili rebuffed his rival's information as "completely false".
 While Jalili and Velayati are both seen as close to clerical Supreme Leader Ayatollah Ali Khamenei, Velayati is considered to be more flexible on aspects of foreign policy.

-Iran says the nuclear program is solely an effort to develop an alternative source of electricity for a rapidly growing population and advance areas of scientific research.
+Iran says the nuclear programme is solely an effort to develop an alternative source of electricity for a rapidly growing population and advance areas of scientific research.

 SANCTIONS VERSUS ECONOMIC CONCERNS